kreczko/swatch/docs/CONTRIBUTE.md

 * Create an example of the project in real world by building something or showing what others have built.
-* Write about other peopleâ€™s projects based on this project.
-Show how itâ€™s used in daily life.
+* Write about other people’s projects based on this project.
+Show how it’s used in daily life.
 Take screenshots and make videos!

 # Your first bugfix